 The details are uncertain, but Morosue, the son of Andō Shigesue (who, in turn, was the son of Morisue’s younger brother, Ushiogata Shirō Michisada) called himself Yoshisue’s adopted son and immediately set about to revitalize the Shimonokuni family.
 The Nanbu clan granted him landholdings on the Shimokita Peninsula and he adopted the surname of Andō, serving as a puppet of the Nanbu.
 He governed the Andō family distributed across lands in the area of the northern oceans, contributing to stability and efforts by the Muromachi bakufu to assert its authority in the region.

 In 1454, after losing in battle against the Nanbu clan, he crossed with Takeda Nobuhiro to the Ezo lands within the sphere of influence of the Shimonokuni family.
-He then harbored with Kakizaki Sueshige of the Hanazawa house in Kaminokuni, his son-in-law and servant of the family.
+He then harbored with Kakizaki Sueshige, the lord of the Hanazawa house in Kaminokuni, his son-in-law and servant of the family.
 Nobuhiro later married Morosue’s daughter after her adoption by Sueshige.
 (According to another theory, she was the daughter of Iemasa.)

 Thereafter, he aimed to recover Tsugaru from the Nanbu clan.
 After receiving one of the characters from the name of Ashikaga Yoshimasa, the eighth shōgun of the Muromachi bakufu, and changed his name from Morosue to Masasue, endeavoring to expand his power.
 On 9/15 of Chōkyō 2 (1488), a retainer named Osagi Yamato launched a rebellion at Kahoku-Nukano Castle after which Masasue took his own life.